How can communities in the UK improve their resilience and responses to climate change?

 Climate change is one of the greatest risks facing society.
 This includes direct effects, such as increased flooding, higher temperatures and drought, and indirect effects, including an increase in the cost of living as food and fuel prices rise.

-Between 2009 and 2013, JRF’s Climate change and social justice programme produced evidence on which people and places will be affected by climate change in the UK and how this may link to poverty and disadvantage – see the list of publications in this summary and infographics.
+Our Climate change and communities programme builds on JRF evidence about which people and places will be affected by climate change in the UK and how this may link to poverty and disadvantage – see this summary of our publications and our infographics.

-It also looked at emerging policy and practice responses to assess whether there is a disproportionate impact on disadvantaged communities.
-It found a triple injustice: low-income households pay proportionately more and benefit less from certain policy responses, particularly those paid for through energy bills, while also being responsible for the least emissions.
+Our evidence shows there is a triple injustice for low-income households: they pay proportionately more and benefit less from certain policy responses, particularly those paid for through energy bills, while also being responsible for the least emissions.